 This course is an examination of ethical theories and issues that confront criminal justice practitioners, including law enforcement, the courts, corrections, and professionals working in policy and research.
 The course will examine the standards of ethics for criminal justice professionals.
 It will explore the concepts of morality, ethics, values, moral/ethical frameworks and dilemmas in the field.
 Students will examine case studies to become aware of the dilemmas faced by practitioners.
-In addition, it will examine the concept of "justice' and its meaning, and examine current and future ethical issues in the justice system.
+In addition, it will examine the concept of "justice" and its meaning, and examine current and future ethical issues in the justice system.
+Restricted to students with junior standing or higher.